Iltwats/SpringBoot-Combo/README.md

 # SpringBoot Application

-A GitHub template to develop, preview, and deploy an Spring Boot application to AWS Elastic service in seconds.
+A GitHub template to develop, preview, and deploy a Spring Boot application to AWS Elastic service in seconds.
+This template sets up [this tutorial](https://spring.io/guides/gs/spring-boot/) from Spring Boot site to get you started.

 ## Why should you use this GitHub Template?
 You can spin up your own Java + SpringBoot application in seconds.
 Deployment happens on an AWS Elastic BeanStalk Service.

-The template also sets up a proper Github CI/CD environment.
+The template also sets up a proper GitHub CI/CD environment.
 Note: Once you create a repo out of this template, you can find your website deployed at your environment created in Beanstalk.

 ### What are the inputs to pass while setting up the template?